 High-order operators

-In systems with electron spin S>1/2, higher-order terms have to be included in the spin Hamiltonian in order to properly describe EPR spectra.
-The most common parameters are the second-order zero-field splitting parameters D and E and the fourth-order parameters a and F.
+In systems with electron spin S>1/2, higher-order terms have to be included in the spin Hamiltonian in order to accurately describe EPR spectra.
+The most common parameters are the second-order zero-field splitting parameters D and E.

-In addition to the terms of D, E, a and F, a commonly used complete set of high-order operators are the extended Stevens operators (ESO) [eqn] for [eqn] and [eqn].
+In addition to the terms of D and E, a commonly used complete set of high-order operators are the extended Stevens operators (ESO) [eqn] for [eqn] and [eqn].

 The high-order part of the spin Hamiltonian for one electron spin written in terms of ESOs is